UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.BL_ArmatureChannel.rst

       .. note::

-         You must request the armature pose to update and wait for the next graphic frame to see the effect of setting this attribute (see :data:`BL_ArmatureObject.update`).
+         You must request the armature pose to update and wait for the next graphic frame to see the effect of setting this attribute (see :data:`BL_ArmatureObject.update <bge.types.BL_ArmatureObject.update>`).

       .. note::